 I’m a journalist and media consultant with deep experience in audio as an editor, reporter, producer, and host.

-Currently, I work with organizations, small teams and individual clients to create compelling audio stories driven by great characters and unexpected outcomes.
+Currently, I’m a story editor at Marketplace.
+I also work independently with organizations, small teams and individual clients to create compelling audio stories driven by great characters and unexpected outcomes.

-I’m also writing a book about my father, an American artist who joined the Canadian army illegally in World War II, and how this act of resistance, and his capture by the Nazis, reverberates through my own life and echoes beyond it.
+In addition, I’m writing a book about my father, an American artist who joined the Canadian army illegally in World War II, and how this act of resistance, and his capture by the Nazis, reverberates through my own life and echoes beyond it.

 From 2001-2008 I was a reporter at WBEZ – Chicago Public Radio, where my beats included criminal justice, business, and the military.

 I’ve also taught audio reporting and production at Columbia University Journalism School, where I’ve had the intense pleasure of helping other people fall in love with the medium.